 Simon Wells.
 Negotiating with antagonistic people and doing some research on the topic too (ha ha…).

 Dr Tina Gornell.
 Research Associate on studies examining nonverbal dynamics and confidence in small groups.
+Now a lecturer at UCLan.

 Dr Karen Jacques.
 ESRC funded PhD on the nature of mobilisation into female violent extremism.
 Now working in government.